domenicomanna/shopPrime/README.md

 ShopPrime
 ======
-A React application to simulate a store.
-Allows the user to add products to his/her cart and displays an order summary to the user after the user has finished shopping.
+A React application that simulates a store.
+Allows the user to add products to his/her cart and displays an order summary to the user after he/she has finished shopping.

 Built With
 ------